Heritage Oil to fund Nigeria deal by Kurdistan block sale

 The cash will partly fund Heritage Oil's acquisition of a stake in Nigeria's OML 30 oilfield assets announced last month.

-"Miran sale price is attractive, but the cash is more welcome," RBC Capital Markets' Al Stanton said.
+"Miran sale price is attractive, but the cash is more welcome," BMO Capital Markets' Al Stanton said.

 Heritage Oil earlier planned to fund a portion of the OML 30 deal through a rights issue.